-Creative ways to get more natural light in darkened rooms.
-Even if most of your home has good light, getting natural light into a dark room is also difficult, which can cause that room to never be used.
+Creative ways to increase natural light in dark rooms.
+Even if most of your home has good light, getting natural light into a dark room is difficult, which can cause a room to never be used.

 You can always install windows throughout your home to try and increase the natural light, but that’s expensive and there are much easier ways to do it, if only by creating the illusion of more natural light.

 You can amplify the light by using mirrors in a room to help diffuse any natural light that can enter on its own.

 Additionally, you can strategically place mirrors in a hallway to reflect light into the entrance of a dark room.